Homesteading Blog

 Supporting Local Economies and School Fundraising: How ‘Little Shop Talk’ Harnesses Small Business Coupon Books for Greater Good

 In our most recent blog post article, we get to chat with Carey from Little Shop Talk, who sells small business coupon books at local schools to raise money for the school system right here in Abbotsford, Mission, and the surrounding areas of the Fraser Valley, Lower Mainland, and Metro Vancouver, while advertising and promoting local businesses AND teaching the students about entrepreneurship while doing community outreach.
 You have got to check out this article, there is so much community-uplifting going on at Little Shop Talk!
 We encourage all local small business owners to reach out and chat with Carey.
-Can you explain the inspiration behind the creation of Little …

-Supporting Local Economies and School Fundraising: How ‘Little Shop Talk’ Harnesses Small Business Coupon Books for Greater Good READ BLOG POST >
+Supporting Local Economies and School Fundraising: How ‘Little Shop Talk’ Harnesses Small Business Coupon Books for Greater Good Read Blog Post

 interview with Brooke Kuyer from wren & jane custom sewing and sewed products and goods in abbotsford british columbia canada